 As an integrative psychotherapist, I pull from different evidence-based therapies, trauma informed care, and recent developments in neuroscience to find the fundamental approach and specific modalities that are the best fit for you.
-This might mean integrating relational work to heal trauma, ACT behavioural strategies to manage depression, or internal family systems (IFS) work to create space to process anxious beliefs about self and the world.
+This might mean integrating relational work or EMDR to heal trauma, ACT behavioural strategies to manage depression, or internal family systems (IFS) work to create space to process anxious beliefs about self and the world.
 I bring my expertise in these areas, while following your expertise on what works best for you.

 what is ACT?

 ACT is Acceptance and Commitment Therapy, a descendent of CBT.
 While CBT often involves examining the evidence for our thoughts, and challenging “incorrect” thoughts, ACT focuses on how we can evaluate whether thoughts are helpful or not, and how we can redirect our attention away from unhelpful thoughts.
 This means that no behaviour is judged as “good” or “bad”; we are only interested in whether a behaviour is helping us to connect to our best selves.

 ACT integrates aspects of mindfulness, self-compassion, values exploration, acceptance of difficult situations and emotions, and committed action.

 Mindfulness, developing awareness of our inner monologue, attuning to our emotions, and bringing understanding and self-compassion to our experience are some of the ways that ACT helps us to "unhook" from the thoughts and feelings that move us away from the life we want.
 The goals of ACT could be summarized as: “Be open, be present, and do what matters.”